-The clinical site procedures and protocol for calling out sick differs at each clinical site.
-The clinical coordinator at each hospital will instruct the student on their procedure.
+The clinical site policy and protocol for calling out sick differs at each clinical site.
+The clinical coordinator at each hospital will instruct the SRNA on their policy and procedure.
 Each student is responsible for reaching out to the clinical coordinator for any further clarification.